|Email Application||Yes (U.S. Citizens)|

-The mission of the Salud Rural Maternal Child Health Fellowship is to prepare interested Family Physicians for practice in a rural or underserved setting through advanced training in low and high-risk obstetrics, surgical obstetrical skills, management of neonatal complications including resuscitation, and advanced office gynecologic procedures.
-Flexibility is also built in to foster development of the physician's ideal practice through elective rotations.
+The Salud Rural Maternal Child Health Fellowship prepares interested family physicians for practice in a rural or underserved setting through advanced training in low and high-risk obstetrics, surgical obstetrical skills, management of neonatal complications including resuscitation, and advanced office gynecologic procedures.
+Flexibility is also built-in to foster the development of the physician’s ideal practice through elective rotations.

 At the completion of the fellowship the fellow will be competent in the following: